LucUrlings/homelab/README.md

 1. **Traffic Control:** Traefik handles all incoming requests and routes them to the appropriate service.
 2. **Security & DNS:** Cloudflare provides an extra layer of security and manages DNS, keeping everything running smoothly and securely.
 3. **Service Monitoring:** Gatus keeps a watchful eye on all services, making sure they’re up and running.
-4. **Media Magic:** Jellyfin, Jellyseerr, Radarr, Sonarr, Lidarr, and Bazarr team up to manage and serve all my media content.
+4. **Media Magic:** Jellyfin, Jellyseerr, Radarr and Sonarr team up to manage and serve all my media content.
 5. **Utility Power:** Portainer manages my Docker containers, AdGuard blocks unwanted ads, and CyberChef handles any data manipulation tasks.

 ## 🎉 The Endgame